Nike-Inc/wingtips/wingtips-zipkin2-spring-boot/README.md

     server for testing (can be done with a single docker command).
     - **`wingtips.zipkin.service-name`** - The name of this service, used when sending Wingtips spans to Zipkin.
 See the [wingtips-zipkin2 readme](../wingtips-zipkin2) for details on how this service name is used.
 If you don't set this property then `"unknown"` will be used.
+It's highly recommended that you specify this property even though it's technically optional.

 For general Wingtips information please see the [base project README.md](../README.md).